Gaurimusmade/Vyld-assignment/README.md

    TOKEN_SECRET = "your secret string"
    DB_USER = "root" //your MySQL username
    DB_HOST = "localhost"
-   DB_DATABASE = "user_authentication_db" //the database name you choose in 3rd step
-   DB_PASSWORD = "" //password of your MySQL database
+   DB_DATABASE = "vyld" //the database name you choose in 3rd step DB_PASSWORD = "" //password of your MySQL database

    ```